githubfan23445/pxt-arcade/docs/advanced-stream.md

         "imageUrl": "/static/advanced-stream/RabDNa_wjSc.jpg"
     },
     {
-        "name": "Ice Cream Tower",
+        "name": "Spray Paint!",
-        "description": "Join Richard, Joey, Vivian and Shannon as they make a game about stacking ice cream scoops.
-Also watch as a controversy threatens to tear the MakeCode team apart.", "youTubeId": "gOFKqdKbGWk",
+        "description": "Join Richard, Hassan, Shannon, and Vivian as we make a graffiti game!
+Use different spray paint cans to draw on the walls, and use the menu button to wash it away.", "youTubeId": "KIcgqyZzHrM",
         "youTubePlaylistId": "PLMMBk9hE-SeoHWvTpdezyL9JfF0tocJUT",
+        "imageUrl": "/static/advanced-stream/KIcgqyZzHrM.jpg"
+    },
+    {
+        "name": "Interrogating Apples",
+        "description": "Join Richard, Shannon, and Joey as they make a game about investigating an apple graveyard.
+We show off how to do some conversations and a cursor for hovering and selecting things.
+We didn't quite finish it this time around.", "youTubeId": "8uiwjNw2kJs",
+        "youTubePlaylistId": "PLMMBk9hE-SeoHWvTpdezyL9JfF0tocJUT",
+        "imageUrl": "/static/advanced-stream/8uiwjNw2kJs.jpg"
+    },
+    {
+        "name": "Find my Food Friends",
+        "description": "Join Richard, Vivian, and Shannon as we make a game with randomly generated NPCs!", "youTubeId": "hPOHuxrfRe4",
+        "youTubePlaylistId": "PLMMBk9hE-SeoHWvTpdezyL9JfF0tocJUT",
-        "imageUrl": "/static/advanced-stream/gOFKqdKbGWk.jpg"
+        "imageUrl": "/static/advanced-stream/hPOHuxrfRe4.jpg"
     },
     {
         "name": "Elevator Game (Part 2)",